Nakibul/quickparcel/readme.md

 => Create a new database named "final_project" in http://localhost/phpmyadmin/ , then import database file "final_project.sql".

 => Then run http://localhost/final_project/ in your browser.

+For accessing Admin page use Username as "admin" and Password as "admin".

 #Usage